 How SEO content marketing drives sales and revenue

-If you’re planning your next content marketing campaign, it shouldn’t be a question of if you implement an SEO strategy, but rather, how.
+If you’re planning your next content marketing campaign, it shouldn’t be a question of if you implement an SEO content strategy, but rather, how.
 SEO is an integral part of any content marketing campaign as it can be an excellent source of traffic, revenue and leads.
-As a result, you should factor in SEO into any content you create.
+Therefore, you should consider your SEO strategy across all of the content you create.

-If you’re unfamiliar with SEO, don’t be put off by complex terms such as backlink analysis, HTTP, core web vitals or other such terms.
-SEO is actually one of the most simple and cost-effective content marketing strategies available!
-It primarily involves optimising your content so that search engines like Google can find you and direct traffic to your website or landing page.
+If you’re unfamiliar with SEO, don’t be put off by complex terms such as backlink analysis, HTTP and core web vitals – SEO is actually one of the most simple and cost-effective content marketing strategies available, and while it’s continuously evolving, the fundamental elements always remain.
+SEO strategy primarily involves optimising your content so that search engines like Google can find your website and direct traffic to your key landing pages whenever they are relevant.

-The best way to do this is by using marketing personas that allow you to create virtual mock-ups of the types of people who will be most interested in the products or services you’re marketing to.
-For example, if you’re marketing running shoes, you could decide on multiple personas who you feel might be interested in purchasing from you:
+At The Brains, we’ve found that the best way to do this is by defining marketing personas through workshops we conduct with our clients.
+Personas in this instance are virtual mock-ups of the types of people who will be most interested in the products or services you’re marketing.
+For example, if you are selling running shoes, you could decide on multiple personas who you feel might be interested in purchasing from you:

 - Persona #1: A young female professional who lives in central London and likes to run after work.